Macawls/UnityDeployExample/README.md

 on:
   workflow_dispatch: {}
 ```
-Run the workflow under the actions tab and download the artifact.
+Run the workflow under the actions tab and download the artifact once it's done.

 Sign into [Unity License](https://license.unity3d.com/) with your credentials and upload the artifact.